nim-lang/atlas/doc/atlas.md

 ## Concepts

-Atlas uses three concepts:
+Atlas uses two main concepts:

-1. Workspaces
-2. Projects
+1. Projects
-3. Dependencies
+2. Dependencies

-### Workspaces
+### Projects

-Every workspace is isolated, nothing is shared between workspaces.
-A workspace is a directory that has a file `atlas.workspace` inside it.
-Use `atlas init` to create a workspace out of the current working directory.
+A project is a directory that has a file `atlas.config` inside it.
+Use `atlas init` to create a project out of the current working directory.

-Projects plus their dependencies are stored in a workspace:
+Projects can share dependencies and be developed locally by using the `link` command.
+This creates `nimble-link` files that allow projects to share their dependencies.

+The project structure looks like this:

 ```
-  $workspace / main project
+  $project / project.nimble
+  $project / nim.cfg
-  $workspace / other project
+  $project / other main project files...
+  $project / deps / atlas.config
-  $workspace / _deps / dependency A
+  $project / deps / dependency-A
-  $workspace / _deps / dependency B
+  $project / deps / dependency-B
+  $project / deps / dependency-C.nimble-link (for linked projects)
 ```

 The deps directory can be set via `--deps:DIR` during `atlas init`.

-### Projects

-A workspace contains one or multiple "projects".
-These projects can use each other and it is easy to develop multiple projects at the same time.

 ### Dependencies

-Inside a workspace there can be a `_deps` directory where your dependencies are kept.
-It is easy to move a dependency one level up and out the `_deps` directory, turning it into a project.
+Inside a project there is a `deps` directory where your dependencies are kept.
+It is easy to move a dependency one level up and out of the `deps` directory, turning it into a project.
-Likewise, you can move a project to the `_deps` directory, turning it into a dependency.
+Likewise, you can move a project to the `deps` directory, turning it into a dependency.

 The only distinction between a project and a dependency is its location.
 For dependency resolution a project always has a higher priority than a dependency.